CasGan/CS-479-Reverse-Engineering/Modules/Week1.md

 # Lab 1-3

 ## Executive Summary
+After analyzing the file it can be found that it is malicious.
+The contentst seem to be packed using FSG.

 ## Indicators of Compromise
+MD5 -  9c5c27494c28ed0b14853b346b113145
+SHA1 -  290ab6f431f46547db2628c494ce615d6061ceb8
+First Seen In The Wild 2011-03-26 06:54:39 UTC

 ## Mitigations

 ## Evidence
 Opening the file with PeID outputed FSG 1.0 -> dulek/xt.
 By going through PeView the size of raw data is 0.
 The rest od the data sets seem off.
 A quick search leads us to seeing that FSG stands for Fast Small Good which can be used to pack.
+Running strings lets us see three words : KERNEL32.dll, LoadLibraryA, GetProcAddress.
+These libraries can also be found to be used in Dependency Walker.

 # Lab 1-4